-It is So exciting to see deer in your yard, and even more so when it is a buck!
-But many homeowners that live near mountainous regions begin to question whether or not deer activity and Possum Poop can damage their trees.
+It is so exciting to see deer in your yard, and even more so when it is a buck!
+Many homeowners that live near mountainous regions begin to question whether or not deer activity and Raccoon In Attic can damage their trees.
 These are very good questions, and important information to your overall tree care regimen.
 Keep on reading to learn why bucks are rubbing their antlers on your own trees, and how to prevent them from causing some damage with this behavior.

 Buck Behavior and Trees